Overdo it a little on Super Bowl Sunday?

 A system for portion control

 What’s the 21 Day Fix?
 It’s a simple approach to weight loss – simple eating, simple fitness, fast results.
 It was created by fitness trainer, busy mom, and bikini competitor Autumn Calabrese.
-Read about the 7 different 30 minute workouts, meal plan, and portion control containers included to help make it easier, here.
+Read about the 7 different 30 minute workouts, meal plan, and portion control containers included to help make it easier, here (if you purchase through the links on my site, I will be honored to be your coach for FREE).